 • Unannounced or excessively frequent audits

-To avoid these excesses, the audit clause must be precise, realistic and adapted to your operational model.
+To prevent these outcomes, the audit clause must be precise, realistic and adapted to the vendor’s operational model.

 • The technical security of the SaaS service